DiscordGuide/discordguide.github.io/content/desktop.md

 Streamer mode is useful for those of us who like to stream to different media platforms.
 A lot of twitch streamers use discord so this is a big thing.
 When you stream it shows your icon as purple and shows what you are streaming or where you are streaming instead of your game.
 This allows you to turn on the mode which tells discord to look for you streaming.

+Connecting your account to twitch is a big step in this; if you want people to be able to find WHERE you are streaming that would be a big step.
+(Look above at connections)

+Streamer mode being on also allows your account to say you are streaming via your connected twitch account instead of it picking up the program.
+(This is useful if one of your staff are streaming on a Server Account for twitch, like our GuidingUs twitch account.)

 ![](http://i.imgur.com/WsXMUBm.png)

 #### _Security_ #